monero-project/monero-site/knowledge-base/moneropedia/block.md

 ### The Basics

-A block is a container of @transactions, with a new block being added to the @blockchain once every 60 seconds, on average.
+A block is a container of @transactions, with a new block being added to the @blockchain once every 2 minutes (see constant `DIFFICULTY_TARGET_V2` defined as 120 seconds), on average.

 Blocks also contain a special type of transaction, the @coinbase-transaction, which add newly created Monero to the network.